cbeneke/expense-tracker/README.md

   - JWT-based session management

 - **Budget Management**
-  - Create and manage monthly budgets by category
+  - Create and manage monthly budgets by budget
   - Support for budget rollover or reset each month
   - Track budget overruns and remaining amounts